fetisman/knowledge-pac/README.md

 # knowledge-pac
-Test task "K-PAC in K-PAC sets" of AurosKS comp.

 Subject description:
 In the process of developing a control system you’ve received a task to display the main entities